colinprize/HitchHiker/journals/Nick.md

 * Completed functionality of RideDialogModal so that popup prompting user with option to drive renders after hike submission and successfully passes relevant hike info to CreateRideForm with useNavigate
 * Updated tailwind.config.js to include all Tailwind CSS colors

+I completed the popup component that is called in the CreateHikeForm.
+This works by being called by a boolean state variable trigger that is set to true on completion of the form.
+It successfully makes all other elements on the CreateHikeForm not render on the page when triggered.
+It stores the hike data in a variable that it passes to the new ride form if the select that they would like to drive other hikers.

 ## June 2, 2023

 Today I worked on:

 * Created a modal dialog component that is called on CreateHikeForm submission

+I got started in integrating the CreateHikeForm with a popup dialog that will ask the user if they want to drive other hikers for the hike they just created.
+If they select 'Yes' then this will direct the user to the CreateRideForm.

 ## June 1, 2023